SiLab-Bonn/TCAD-ChargeCollectionSimulation/README.md

 You can also use the scripts in the folder "Scripts" to create your own simulaiton project.

 A detailed introduction will be found in the Wiki.

+* Note: The provided semiconductor processing parameters are merely dummy/typical values.
+Please use the suitable parameters for your own project.